Edmonds Presbyterian Church

 Dear Fellow Travelers,

 It is a joy to serve God with you!
-I look forward to worshiping with you in September!
+I look forward to worshipping with you in January!

 Grace and Peace, Pastor Rob